mmiszczyk/lilypond-scheme-hacking/README.md

 assumptions may or may not be true when attacking Lilypond installations outside of MediaWiki.

+## ```vulns/```

+Advisories for specific Lilypond-related vulnerabilities which can potentially be exploited with this repo's scripts and snippets.

 ## ```snippets/```

 Snippets contain example Lilypond code which can perform actions